-The stated goals of the EECLP are as follows:
+The goals of the EECLP are to:

-- Energy efficiency measures implemented on the premise (property) of an electricity customer
+- Energy efficiency measures implemented on the premise (property) of an electricity customer;

-- Energy audits of a residence
+- Energy audits of a residence;

-- Consumer education and outreach programs
+- Consumer education and outreach programs; and

-- On- and off-grid renewable energy systems.
+- On- and off-grid renewable energy systems

 What are the benefits of the EECLP?

 There are many benefits to increasing the efficiency of energy use and to any program that helps fund improvements in energy efficiency.
-Environmentally, energy efficiency results in reductions in greenhouse gases and other pollutants associated with electricity production.
+Environmentally, energy efficiency results in reduced greenhouse gases and other pollutants associated with electricity production.
+Economically, the benefits include:

-- Reduced electricity costs for residents and businesses, which results in more money being made available for spending in local communities
+- Reduced electricity costs for residents and businesses, which results in more money being made available for spending in local communities;